RowlandSoftware/BasTools/README.md

+BasTools is designed to modernise and preserve BBC BASIC development workflows.
+It provides accurate pretty‑printing, token analysis, and structural inspection for 6502 and ARM and R.T.
+Russell BBC BASIC sources, using a deterministic parsing engine shared across all tools.

-The tools will eventually include BBC Basic analysis and editing.
+The tools will eventually include full analysis and editing.
 The most complete at the moment is BasList, a command line utility to list tokenised BASIC programs from the BBC Micro, RiscOS machines and R.T.
-Russell's Z80 programs.
+Russell's Z80 programs, with optional comprehensive pretty-printing.
 Cross-platform (Windows, Mac, Linux).

 # BasList vs 1.1.0